amansingh85589/companyProject/README.md

- (same level as backend/, superadmin-frontend/, etc.), not inside each folder.# Multi-Tenant Feature Flag Management System
+ # Multi-Tenant Feature Flag Management System

 A small SaaS-style system that lets a software provider onboard multiple organizations, and lets each organization independently manage on/off feature flags for their own users — with full data isolation between organizations.